 Under the watchful eye of Gravensteen Castle or Castle of the Counts, the city boasts an Opera House, 18 museums, 100 churches and over 400 historical buildings.
 The most visited site in Ghent is the famous and beautiful polyptych, the Adoration of the Mystic Lamb painted by the brothers Jan and Hubert van Eyck in 1432.

 Liege, the largest French-speaking city in Belgium after Brussels, is a historical city situated along the Meuse River.
-In the fall of 2009, the city welcomed the opening of a stunning, new train station, which brings visitors to Liege from Brussels in 1 hour, Maastrict, Holland in 20 mins and Paris in 2 hours.
-Designed by the world-renowned architect Santiago Calatrava, it’s a prime example of Liege’s modern transformations.
+You can reach it by rail from Brussels in 1 hour; Maastricht, Holland in 20 minutes; and Paris in 2 hours.

-Namur, the capital of Belgium’s French-speaking region, sits along the Meuse River and is just 1-hour by car or train from Brussels.
-This impressive fortified town is surrounded by one of Europe’s largest ancient citadels, first built during the 3rd and 4th centuries, and later reconstructed during the 13th and 14th centuries.
-For shopaholics the city is popular for its many fabulous boutique shops.
+Namur, just 1-hour by car or train from Brussels, is the capital of Belgium’s French-speaking region.
+Sitting on the bank of the Meuse River, this impressive fortified town is surrounded by one of Europe’s largest ancient citadels, first built during the 3rd and 4th centuries, and later reconstructed during the 13th and 14th.

-The most important event of the year, however, is the Ducasse de Mons or the Doudou, dating back to 1349 and the Fraternity of Saint George.
-Each June, the city of Mons is filled with visitors who come to witness the reenactment of Saint George slaying the Dragon.
+The city’s most important annual event, the Ducasse de Mons or the Doudou, dates back to 1349 and the Fraternity of Saint George.
+Each June, the city is filled with visitors who watch the reenactment of Saint George slaying the Dragon.
 As the dragon swings its tail at the crowd, spectators try to grab the tail and pull out its hair and ribbons, both of which bring good luck.
-This popular festival is recognized by UNESCO as a Masterpiece of the Oral and Intangible Heritage of Humanity.
-In 2015 Mons will be the European Capital of Culture.

-Mechelen is a small and picturesque city that is big on charm and history.
-Once the capital of present-day Belgium and Holland, today it is a city thriving with quaint shops, car-free areas and amazingly pleasant little squares.
-But for some it is best known for its carillon school where students from all over the world come to learn to play church bells.
-One of the most pleasant experiences to have in Mechelen is to sit outside at a café sipping on a local beer while listening to the delightful bell music coming from the sky.
+Mechelen, a small and picturesque city of quaint shops and car-free areas, was once the capital of present-day Belgium and Holland.
+Today it’s best known for its carillon school where students from all over the world come to learn to play church bells.
+In fact, one of the most pleasant experiences in Mechelen is to sit in an outdoor café sipping while listening to bell music drifting through the streets.

-Mechelen has no less than 336 listed buildings and monuments including eight gothic and baroque churches from the 14th through the 17th century.
-It also has a Toy Museum and the Tivoli Children’s Farm for youngsters and, for those a bit older, the Anker, one of the oldest operating breweries in Belgium.
+Mechelen has more than 300 listed buildings and monuments including eight gothic and baroque churches from the 14th–17th centuries.
+It also has a Toy Museum, a children’s farm and, for those a bit older, the Anker, one of the oldest operating breweries in Belgium.